philanderson888/course-notes/web/reason.md

 ## Introduction

-ReasonML is a new object-functional programming language created at Facebook.
+ReasonML is a object-functional programming language created at Facebook.

-In essence, it is a new C-like syntax for the programming language OCaml.
+It has C-like syntax for the programming language OCaml.

 The new syntax is intended to make interoperation with JavaScript and adoption by JavaScript programmers easier.

-Additionally, it removes idiosyncrasies of OCaml’s syntax.
+It removes idiosyncrasies of OCaml’s syntax.
 ReasonML also supports JSX.

 Reason is